Tensors, Differential Geometry and Statistical Shading Analysis: Discussion of Taylor remainder errors

 \section{Discussion of Taylor remainder errors}

-This paper documents an algorithm taking Taylor approximations to the image $\bar{I}$ to Taylor approximations to the normal field $\bar{N}$.
+Section \ref{sec:gtaylor} documents an algorithm taking Taylor approximations to the image $\bar{I}$ to Taylor approximations to the normal field $\bar{N}$.
 Here we discuss the potential errors from using the Taylor approximations rather than the true values.

 Recall the multivariate Taylor remainder formula with multi-index notation: